Original Air Date: March 4, 1960

 One summer day in the late afternoon a large burst of light appears across the sky above a safe, suburban community on Maple Street.
 Shortly thereafter the neighbors learn that all of their household machines are rendered defective.
 One boy explains a theory about aliens and gradually as night falls the neighborhood begins to turn on itself.
 Charges are leveled as neighbors accuse one another of being an alien until total chaos breaks loose.
 The denizens of Maple Street are played by Claude Akins, Barry Atwater, Jack Weston and others.

 In the end, we pan out to discover a group of bureaucratic aliens watching Maple Street descend into madness from a hilltop.
 They ominous comment: “[Humans] pick the most dangerous enemy they can find and it’s themselves.
 All we need do is sit back – and watch.”
 They return to their spacecraft with plans to bring this strategy of fear and intimidation to every neighborhood in America.
+Rather than invading and attacking, the aliens simply allow humanity to destroy itself.

 “The tools of conquest do not necessarily come with bombs and explosions and fallout.
 There are weapons that are simply thoughts, attitudes, prejudices, to be found only in the minds of men.
 For the record, prejudices can kill, and suspicion can destroy, and the thoughtless, frightened search for a scapegoat has a fallout all of its own: for the children, and the children yet unborn.
 And the pity of it is that these things cannot be confined… to the Twilight Zone.”